Yuanyuan-Yuan/GCert/README.md

 1. Implement the model following the examples given in `experiments/model.py`.
 We suggest implementing the model with `nn.Sequential()` and hard-coding the name for each `nn.Sequential()`.

 2. Implement every operation as a class inherited from Pytorch `nn` module.
-For example, the `torch.cat()` operation should be implement as `class CatTwo(nn.Module)`; see examples in `experiments/model.py`.
+For example, the `torch.cat()` operation should be implement as `class CatTwo(nn.Module)` in `experiments/model.py`; see examples in `experiments/model.py`.

-3. Implement the corresponding class following DiffAI in `components.py`.
+3. Implement the corresponding class following DiffAI in `frameworks/GenProver/components.py`.
 For example, for the `class CatTwo(nn.Module)` in `experiments/model.py`, you should implement a `class CatTwo(InferModule)` in `components.py`; more examples are given in `components.py`.

 4. When loading the trained weights, you need to convert the key in `state_dict`.
-We provide the implementation and examples in `load_model.py`.
+We provide the implementation and examples in `frameworks/GenProver/load_model.py`.

 ### ExactLine